DominikZydek/DominikZydek/README.md

 Technologies used: Python (pandas, numpy, seaborn, matplotlib, sklearn, tensorflow)

 [Titanic Machine Learning Model](https://gist.github.com/DominikZydek/0abd5e86a33039f4a2770dc47ab5bb44) is a machine learning model that analyzes Titanic passenger data, learns from it, and then predicts whether a given person survived the disaster or not.
 This project is also a class assignment, which taught me the basics of data analysis, visualization, data cleaning, and machine learning using Python.

+### Pyroklas
+Technologies used: C++

+[Pyroklas](https://github.com/DominikZydek/Pyroklas) is a simple console game written in C++.
+Thanks to this project, I understood the concepts typical of low-level programming.
+I also consolidated my knowledge of programming basics.